priyankad-react/react-training/readme.md

-# Start of React training
+# Start of React training t